The dynamical Kirchberg-Phillips theorem: Introduction

 Although we have not yet succeeded in finding a characterization of isometrically shift-absorbing actions on Kirchberg algebras in more familiar terms for arbitrary locally compact groups, one can easily obtain one for discrete groups with the available literature.
 In what essentially boils down to an observation of Izumi--Matui in \cite{IzumiMatui10}, an action of a countable discrete group on a Kirchberg algebra is isometrically shift-absorbing if and only if it is outer.
 For topological groups, outerness is known to be a significantly weaker propery, however.
 For instance, we prove that for actions of $\IR^k$ on $\CO_\infty$-absorbing \cstar-algebras, being isometrically shift-absorbing is equivalent to the Rokhlin property \cite{Kishimoto96_R}, although the analogous statement is not true for many other groups like compact ones.
 As one can observe with the help of \cite[Theorem 6.1]{OzawaSuzuki21}, \emph{every} second-countable locally compact group admits actions on Kirchberg algebras that are amenable and isometrically shift-absorbing.
 One might adopt the viewpoint that isometric shift-absorption is some general manifestation of a Rokhlin-type property, but it has several major benefits in comparison to any earlier candidates given in the literature.
 On the one hand, it can be formulated for all groups, and on the other hand, it turns out to pose no $K$-theoretical obstruction as a property of actions.
-The latter is for instance the primary drawback of the Rokhlin property for compact group actions \cite{Izumi04II, HirshbergPhillips15, AranoKubota17, Gardella19, Gardella21}.
+The latter is for instance the primary drawback of the Rokhlin property for compact group actions \cite{Izumi04II, HirshbergPhillips15, AranoKubota17, Gardella19, Gardella22}.
+In fact we can observe the following, which is \autoref{thm:range} in the main body of the article.

 \begin{theoremi}[cf.~Pimsner, Kumjian, Meyer, Ozawa--Suzuki] Let $\alpha: G\curvearrowright A$ be an amenable action on a separable nuclear \cstar-algebra.
 Then there exists an amenable and isometrically shift-absorbing action $\beta: G\curvearrowright B$ on a stable Kirchberg algebra and an equivariant embedding $(A,\alpha)\to (B, \beta)$ that induces a $KK^G$-equivalence.
 By \autoref{intro:main-result} it follows that $(B, \beta)$ is unique up to cocycle conjugacy. \end{theoremi}